-The International Organisation of Aluminium Aerosol Container Manufacturers (AEROBAL) reports that global shipments by its members increased by 5.5 percent in the first half of 2022 to around 3 billion units.
+The International Organisation of Aluminium Aerosol Container Manufacturers (AEROBAL) reports that its members' global shipments increased by 6.8 per cent to approximately 6 billion units in 2022.

-The market growth was mainly due to rapidly increasing demand from the pharmaceutical, hairspray and household sectors, which grew by 9 percent, 34 percent and 15 percent respectively compared to the previous year.
-Demand from the volume-dominant deodorant and perfume market was also satisfactory, growing by 1.2 percent.
-Overall, this end consumer market accounts for about 57 percent of total deliveries.
+The market growth was mainly due to above-average demand from the pharmaceutical, hairspray, shaving foam and other personal care sectors, which increased by 13 per cent, 17 per cent, 14 per cent and 42 per cent, respectively, compared to the previous year.
+Demand from the volume-dominant deodorant and perfume market was also satisfactory, growing by just under 4 per cent.
+Overall, the personal care market accounts for about 82 per cent of total deliveries.

 A look at the individual world regions shows that demand in the 27 EU member states including the UK grew by about 10 per cent.
 Deliveries to South and North America also increased by 6 per cent.
 These two regions account for about 71 per cent of the total deliveries of AEROBAL members.
 Demand from Asia/Australia also increased by 6.7 per cent, while only deliveries to the Middle East were down by almost 4 per cent.